NUKnightLab/SensorGrid/README.md

 When the SD card is not inserted, these pins are completely free.
 MISO is tri-stated whenever the SD CS pin is pulled high

+Be sure pin #8 is HIGH when reading/writing SD card

 ### LoRa Feather pins

 From https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module?view=all